mrquincle/noparama/README.rst

 After compiling the program it can be run as:

-./noparam
+./noparama

-- file                  file with data to process, e.g. datasets/twogaussians.data
+--data file                  file with data to process, e.g. datasets/twogaussians.data
+--config file                file with configuration values

 The datasets are not included with the repository.